-ConfigMgr Client IP Check ScriptTroubleshooting client agent health issues at my current customer, I wanted to eliminate all of the stale systems from AD so I didn’t waste my time on them (and of course the customer was no real help here).
-I decided to write a script to take a list of systems, check if a forward and a reverse DNS entry exists and also compare the DNS reverse entry (if it exists) to the name of the system as specified in the list.
-Using these checks, I can now identify systems that probably don’t exist anymore and can be deleted from or disabled in Active Directory thus allowing ConfigMgr to be cleaned up.
+ConfigMgr Client IP Check ScriptTroubleshooting client agent health issues at my current customer, I wanted to eliminate all of the stale systems from AD, so I didn’t waste my time on them (and of course, the customer was no real help here).
+I decided to write a script to take a list of systems, check if a forward and a reverse DNS entry exists, and compare the DNS reverse entry (if it exists) to the system’s name as specified in the list.
+Using these checks, I can now identify systems that probably don’t exist anymore and can be deleted from or disabled in Active Directory, thus allowing ConfigMgr to be cleaned up.
 Sample output:

 The script is a PowerShell script and can be run on any system that can query the internal DNS.
-By default, it pulls the names of systems to check from a file called sys.txt in the same directory as the script; place each system name to query on a separate line.
+By default, and it pulls the names of systems to check from a file called sys.txt in the same directory as the script; place each system name to query on a separate line.

 And then, run it from a PowerShell command prompt.
-To output the results to a CSV, pipe the output of the script to the Export-Csv commandlet; e.g., .\IPCheck.ps1
+To output the results to a CSV, pipe the output of the script to the Export-CSV commandlet; e.g., .\IPCheck.ps1

-Login to orginal Post to download the script –> http://myitforum.com/cs2/blogs/jsandys/archive/2011/01/06/configmgr-client-ip-check-script.aspx
+Log in to the original Post to download the script –> http://myitforum.com/cs2/blogs/jsandys/archive/2011/01/06/configmgr-client-ip-check-script.aspx

 Anoop is Microsoft MVP!
 He is a Solution Architect in enterprise client management with more than 20 years of experience (calculation done in 2021) in IT.
 He is a blogger, Speaker, and Local User Group HTMD Community leader.
 His main focus is on Device Management technologies like SCCM 2012, Current Branch, and Intune.
 E writes about ConfigMgr, Windows 11, Windows 10, Azure AD, Microsoft Intune, Windows 365, AVD, etc…